salkantay trek group photo

 Important information

-When completing your booking, you will be assigned the best tickets to Machu Picchu and train schedules available.
-If you already have a ticket to Machu Picchu and do not want to include it in your reservation, please contact us.
+When you make your reservation you will be assigned the best tickets to Machu Picchu and train schedules available.
+If you already have a ticket and do not want to include it in your reservation please contact us.

-⛰️En in case of including the extra to visit an additional area (Huayna Picchu or Machu Picchu Mountain), in addition to the general entrance fee, an additional entrance fee will be included to your reservation (subject to availability).
+⛰️En in case of including the extra to visit an additional area (Huayna Picchu or Machu Picchu Mountain), in addition to the general entrance, an additional entrance will be included to your reservation (subject to availability).

 ❌ It is not possible to visit two of the additional zones on the same day due to time constraints.

-💡 The accommodation is in double rooms, so if you are travelling alone or need a room for an odd number of passengers (3,5,7 etc.) we offer the option of private accommodation at an additional cost.
+💡Accommodations are double occupancy, so if you are traveling alone or need a room for an odd number of passengers (3,5,7 etc.) we offer the option of private accommodation at an additional cost.
 If you would like to receive more information please contact us.

-At the beginning of the tour we ask for a guarantee of 30 soles for the duffle bag which will be returned at the end of the tour.
+At the beginning of the tour we will ask for a guarantee of 30 soles for the luggage bag that will be returned at the end of the tour.

 Cancellation policy